secure-foundations/verdict-bench/README.md

 where <tool> is one of `chromium`, `firefox`, `armor`, `ceres`, `hammurabi`, `openssl`, `verdict`.
 The suitable build output will be copied to `build/<tool>` (e.g. `build/chromium/src/out/Release/cert_bench` for Chromium).

+### Harness development

+To modify the benchmark harnesses, consider doing `cd <tool> && make` instead of using the Docker image.
+Note however that some dependencies need to be installed on the host system.

 # Note on CT logs
 Note that for Evals 1 and 2, we do not have the full benchmark set of 10M chains from CT logs publically available, but there is a sample of 35,000 chains located in `data/ct-log`.